View§

 .parent_(selector: Selector?): View?

-, but returns the current value immediately.
+Like #parent, but returns the current value immediately.
 Because the

 parent of a View never changes, it is probably more sensible to use this method

-than #parent
+than #parent.

 const parents = new List();